Auburn Truck Accident Lawyer

 I would not claim that most commercial truck drivers are negligent drivers.
 Most truck drivers are committed to driving their vehicles safely and follow all of the regulations that they are supposed to.
 However, all it takes is one negligent trucker who disregards safety regulations to cause a serious and even fatal accident.
 The trucking accidents that we hear about on the news are usually caused by drivers who neglect to follow safety regulations.

-Some of the common negligent behaviors that cause truck accidents involve the below:
+Some of the common negligent behaviors that cause truck accidents include:

 - Speeding to deliver goods more quickly